pantheon-systems/wp-native-php-sessions/README.md

 By default the session lifetime is set to 0, which is until the browser is closed.

-To override this use the `pantheon_session_expiration` filter before the WordPress Native PHP Sessions plugin is loaded.
+To override this use the `pantheon_session_expiration` filter before the Native PHP Sessions plugin is loaded.
 For example a small Must-use plugin (a.k.a. mu-plugin) could contain:

     <?php
     function my_session_expiration_override() {